Dan J. Harkey

 Article:

-We must differentiate between depreciation as a tax issue and real depreciation as a building wears out over time.
+We must distinguish between depreciation as a tax issue and real depreciation, which occurs as a building wears out over time.

 ·Physical Deterioration: